Public Defender (TV series)

-The Public Defender is an American legal drama television series that was broadcast on CBS from March 11, 1954, to June 23, 1955.
+Public Defender is an American legal drama television series that was broadcast on CBS from March 11, 1954, to June 23, 1955.

 Premise

 Reed Hadley had the title role of public defender Bart Matthews.
 Each episode opened with him in a courtroom setting explaining the role of a public defender and the increase in the number of public defenders from the first one (created in January 1913).
-In each episode Matthews sought to show that his client was not guilty or to at least obtain a shorter sentence if the person was guilty.
+In each episode, Matthews sought to show that his client was not guilty or to at least obtain a shorter sentence if the person were guilty.
 He sometimes had to investigate to learn more facts about the client's situation.
 Hadley portrayed Matthews as "such a character as butter will not melt in his mouth.
 His hollow eyes and sepulchral voice are enlisted in the defense of parties at odds with the law by force of circumstances."

 Episodes were adapted from actual cases that occurred across the United States when people accused of crimes who could not afford an attorney were provided with one at no charge to them.
 Matthews defended clients whose crimes ranged from bullying and hazing in schools to murder.
 Some of them ended up going to jail, while some who were guilty avoided punishment.
-Producer Hal Roach Jr. initially was concerned that the series might encounter a shortage of ideas for stories, but as it progressed "a rich vein of dramatic material" was found to be available.
+Producer Hal Roach Jr. initially was concerned that the series might encounter a shortage of ideas for stories, but as it progressed, "a rich vein of dramatic material" was found to be available.

 At the end of each episode, a real-life public defender was recognized for outstanding work in that profession.

 Community involvement

 Members of the public sometimes contacted Hadley, requesting his help with legal matters.
 He received 30 requests of that type per week when the show was most popular.
-He and Edward N. Bliss Jr. of the Los Angeles County Public Defender's Office, who was the series's technical advisor, traveled around the United States for 20 days in early 1955 speaking to groups of people about the work of public defenders and advocating the creation of additional public defenders' offices.
+Edward N. Bliss Jr. of the Los Angeles County Public Defender's Office, who was the series's technical advisor, and Hadley traveled around the United States for 20 days in early 1955 speaking to groups of people about the work of public defenders and advocating the creation of additional public defenders' offices.